 Individual Goals Support Differentiation and Inclusivity

-Next year’s redesigned ST Math will shift the focus to minutes spent and puzzles completed (a puzzle is one math problem within a level of a game).
+The redesigned ST Math shifts the focus to minutes spent and puzzles completed (a puzzle is one math problem within a level of a game).
 Regardless of what content students are playing, they will be able to see that they have spent x number of minutes and achieved y number of puzzles.
 This will allow for differentiated learning in tandem with individual goal setting and accountability.

-Teachers will have the ability to assign content from any grade level to any student or group of students.
+Teachers now have the ability to assign content from any grade level to any student or group of students.
 For students struggling with a concept, the teacher can assign scaffolding concepts to build up their foundational skills.
 For students who excel and need a greater challenge a teacher might offer more advanced concepts.
-This will allow different students to traverse varied paths through the ST Math content.
+This allows different students to traverse varied paths through the ST Math content.

 Students at all points in the learning curve—those who struggle to those who excel—will be able to set goals based on the available metrics: minutes spent, and puzzles achieved.
 Students are, after all, individuals.
 The student who has trouble staying focused might have a very different goal than the student who speeds through without retention or the student who seeks help at the first sign of difficulty.